alteryx/alteryx-open-src-update-checker/README.md

 ```

 ## Uninstall
-- To uninstall update checker, you can do the following:
+- To uninstall the update checker, you can do the following:
 ```shell
 python -m pip uninstall featuretools_update_checker
 ```